swiftly-solution/documentation/docgen/output/events/gameevents/onplayerspawn.md

 ---

 # OnPlayerSpawn
-This event is triggered when player spawned in game
+This event is triggered when player_spawn is triggered.
 ::: tabs
 @tab Lua
 ```lua